Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 import React, { useState } from 'react';
 ```

-Remove the entire `handleClick` function because you’ll replace it with your `setDisplayName` function call.
+Remove the entire `handleClick` function because you replace it with your `setDisplayName` function call.

 ### Replace the render Method